entellopy/Hands-On-workflows/README.md

 * Startup founders
 * Anyone ready to rethink how they work with data

-Powered by Microsoft Copilot
+Powered by Microsoft Copilot <br>
-Download now, test it, and transform your analytics workflow.
+Download now, test it, and transform your analytics workflow.<br>

 #### Contact
 For questions, collaboration, or consulting inquiries, feel free to connect via [Issue](https://github.com/entellopy/ai-workflows-lab/issues).